 For further questions on CSCP’s engagement as part of the ECESP, please reach out to Dr. Flandra Syla-Beqiri.

-In this first look back, we asked Executive Director, Michael Kuhndt to share his insights on how sustainability has evolved, the breakthroughs that transformed our work, and the wisdom gained from two decades of driving positive change.
+In a quick look back, we asked Executive Director, Michael Kuhndt to share his insights on how sustainability has evolved, the breakthroughs that transformed our work, and the wisdom gained from two decades of driving positive change.

 An “aha” moment that redefined the sustainability narrative?